STRsplit/gif-me-info/README.md

 ## Notes
 Provides promised results for [gify-parse](https://github.com/JonasHavers/node-gify-parse) allowing users to get information for a single gif url or an array of gif urls.

+### Updates:
+  - 1.0.3: removed axios dependency in favor of smaller node-fetch

 ## Authors

   - [Eugene Shifrin](https://github.com/eshifrin)